kubevirt/community/sig-charter-template.md

 # SIG YOURSIG Charter

-This charter adheres to the conventions described in the [Kubernetes Charter README] and uses the Roles and Organization Management outlined in [sig-governance].
+This charter adheres to the conventions described in the [sig-charter-guide] and uses the Roles and Organization Management outlined in [sig-governance-requirements].

 ## Scope